-POEM OF THE MONTH - March
+POEM OF THE MONTH - April

 Also within the site you can explore some of Seán's other work and interests and the backlist of his publications both in prose and poetry, including works relating to the literary and the topographical as well as sound, radio and drama.
 For enquiries, please visit the Contacts page and follow the link.